JmWangBio/PepSetTest/README.md

                               protein = paste0("Protein", rep(1:100, each = 5)))
 ```

-Then let’s fit the peptide-level linear model to the data.
+All data have been simulated.
+To analyze the data, let’s fit the peptide-level linear model to the data.

 ``` r
 # Fit linear model for every peptide